-By Cat Troi.
-Last Updated 1st June 2022.
-Welcome to our guide to lift accident claims and escalator accident claims.
-If you’re injured in a lift accident or an escalator accident, you could be entitled to claim compensation for your injuries if the accident was caused by some form of negligence.
+By Jo Jeffries.
+Last Updated 21st February 2023.
+If you’re injured in a lift accident, you could be entitled to claim compensation for your injuries if the accident was caused by some form of negligence.

 Alternatively, if you’d like to find out more about when you could make a No Win No Fee claim, then please carry on reading.

 - Can I Claim Compensation After A Lift Accident?

 - What To Do If Stuck In A Lift In A Public Place

 - Make A No Win No Fee Personal Injury Claim Today

 If you’ve suffered an injury caused by somebody else while using a lift, then you might be entitled to compensation for your injuries.
 There are many types of claim that are possible, including a stuck in a lift accident, an accident where you were crushed in a lift, a fall in a lift because it stopped suddenly, amongst other things.